 What can help in the moment

 - Slow, steady breathing.
-Breathing out for a little longer than you breathe in helps to settle the body’s stress response.
-Two or three minutes of this can be enough to ease a wave of nausea.
+Breathing out for a little longer than you breathe in can help settle the body’s stress response.
+Two or three minutes of this may be enough to ease a wave of nausea.

 - Grounding through the senses.
 Noticing five things you can see, four you can hear, three you can touch, two you can smell, and one you can taste can bring attention out of an internal worry loop.

 - Sipping cool water or ginger tea.
-Both are gentle on the stomach and can help if dryness or air-swallowing is part of the picture.
+Both are gentle options for many people and can help if dryness or air-swallowing is part of the picture.

 - Loosening tight clothing and slowing down.
 Sitting, leaning forward slightly, or lying on one side can ease pressure on the stomach.

 - Eating lightly and regularly.
 Skipping meals tends to make anxious nausea worse, not better.
-Small, plain, regular snacks usually settle the stomach more than waiting it out.
+Small, plain, regular snacks often settle the stomach more than waiting it out.

 - Naming the feeling.
 Quietly saying to yourself “this is anxiety, it is uncomfortable, it will pass” can reduce the secondary worry that often piles on top of the nausea itself.